vivek10204/llama_sdk/README.md

-# llama
+# lcpp

-llama is a dart implementation of llama.cpp used by the mobile artificial intelligence distribution (maid)
+lcpp is a dart implementation of llama.cpp used by the mobile artificial intelligence distribution (maid)

 ## Features